dzekelid/users/_listings/soundcloud/groups-group-id-users-json-get.md

 ---
 swagger: "2.0"
 info:
-  title: SoundCloud
+  title: SoundCloud Get Group Users
-  description: Access, host, upload, and comment on audio.
+  description: Returns a combined collection of moderators, members and contributors
+    of the group with group id
   version: 1.0.0
 host: api.soundcloud.com
 basePath: /